SHOP FOR ALL IRRIGATION SUPPLIES ON SPRINKLER WAREHOUSE

 Home > Design & Install > Drip Irrigation Benefits & How It Works

-Why Drip Irrigation Could Be Best For You
+Why Drip Irrigation Could Be Best for You

-One of the most water and energy-efficient methods of irrigating.
+For both small and large-scale watering operations, drip irrigation remains one of the most water and energy-efficient methods of irrigating.

 Drip irrigation offers several great benefits.
 This includes conserving water, and energy, saving money on those bills, increasing plant health, and design flexibility.
 The tubing can be laid out to conform to any oddly-shaped landscape layouts.
 It can also extend to hanging planters, or extend down rows in a vegetable garden.
 Other applications include flowerbeds, ground cover, and street medians.

-Drip Irrigation, Micro-Irrigation, And Sprinkler Systems
+Drip Irrigation, Micro-Irrigation, and Sprinkler Systems

 Although frequently used interchangeably, some would argue that drip irrigation and micro-irrigation are two distinctly different things.